ormikopo1988/NetCoreAngularApp.Template/README.md

 ```

 > By default, azd pipeline config uses OpenID Connect (OIDC), called federated credentials.
 If you'd rather not use OIDC, run `azd pipeline config --auth-type client-credentials`.

+Supply the requested GitHub information.

+When prompted about committing and pushing your local changes to start a new GitHub Actions run, specify `Y`.

+In the terminal window, view the results of the `azd pipeline config` command.

+Using your browser, open the GitHub repository for your project.

+Select Actions to see the workflow running.